-- 11. With your final printing properties, you can now create an ICC profile for the paper using one of the following three options: - The standard process with the Color Center (see Color profiling on page 61). - The HP Advanced Profiling Solution (supplied with your printer).
-For more information on the HP Advanced Profiling Solution, see its own documentation and also http://www.hp.com/go/z3200/solutions/. - A third-party profiling program (see Color measurement on page 63). - 12.
+- 11. With your final printing properties, you can now create an ICC profile for the paper using one of the following options: - The standard process with the Color Center (see Color profiling on page 67) - A third-party profiling program - 12.
 Once you have created and adjusted the ICC profile for your paper, you can link this profile to the paper preset with the Color Center: select Paper Preset Management > Install Profile.
 If you have used the standard Color Center profiling process, this step is not necessary because the profile is linked automatically to the paper preset.

-For more information on the processes available in the Color Center, see A summary of the color management process on page 59.
+For more information on the processes available in the Color Center, see A summary of the color management process on page 65.